RBVI/ChimeraX/docs/devel/tutorials/tutorial_hello.rst

 ``hello_world`` function with a single argument, ``session``, which provides access to session data such as the open models and current selection.
-For this example, ``hello_world`` uses the session logger, an instance of `chimerax.core.logger.Logger`, to display the informational message "Hello world!"
+For this example, ``hello_world`` uses the session logger, an instance of :py:class:`chimerax.core.logger.Logger`, to display the informational message "Hello world!"
 The message is displayed in the log window when the ChimeraX graphical interface is displayed; otherwise, it is printed to the console.